gvanishri/ExpenseTracker/README.md

     ```
     after installing ansible,

-3. Use the ansible playbook provisioned install git, Java 8 runtime environments or java jdk, and Jenkins with maven.
+3. Use the ansible playbook provisioned install git, Java 8 runtime environments or java jdk, Jenkins with maven, Docker

     Run the ansible playbook (e.g myplaybook.yaml) then, we can verify the installation